Strassboom/FinalProject/README.md

 #### (Linux)
 1. I you would like to just kill the entire program, open a terminal window, and type the command "kill x" where x is the process id you saved earlier that was printed in the earlier terminal window.
 2. To delete the program you may simply delete the folder where FinalProject is saved, and perform step 1 if you have not already.
+3. If you are unsure if there are more instances of the watch command running, display all process in the terminal with the command "ps -ef".